The first 8 fruit trees in Carrbridge Orchard were planted by the pupils of Carrbridge Primary School in June 2023.

 Skill Accreditation:

-Badges and logbooks feed into school portfolios Highlife Highland Volunteer schemes or Duke of Edinburgh awards.
+Badges and logbooks feed into school portfolios, guides, brownies scouts badges, Highlife Highland Volunteer schemes or Duke of Edinburgh awards.

 Community Asset: